 If this idea were to go through, here is who I see as the winners and losers…

 Screw ’em.
 Or, as Fred Wilson says, #screwcable.
-At least in the short-term, the cable industry and their related channels would feel the biggest sting.
+At least in the short term, the cable industry and its related channels would feel the biggest sting.
 ESPN, FOX, etc. seem to be trying but they don’t quite get it.